W-Ely/Four-Across/readme.md

 #A Logic Playground

-##Where I will learn to build a simple four across game
+##Where I will learn to build a simple connect four game

 ###Tasks at hand